Professor Daniel Conley

-Daniel is Professor of Nearshore Processes and is Programme Manager for the Marine Renewable Energy MSc as well as Academic Lead of the Coxside Marine Station at the University of Plymouth.
+Daniel is Professor of Nearshore Processes and is Associate Head of School (Marine Science) in the School of Biological and Marine Sciences at the University of Plymouth.
 Prior to that he was a Research Scientist at the NATO Undersea Research Centre in La Spezia Italy.
-Daniel brings over 30 years experience in collecting field measurements in coastal and estuarine environments across the globe.
+Daniel brings over 35 years experience in collecting field measurements in coastal and estuarine environments across the globe.
 He has particular expertise in the measurement and modelling of coastal sediment transport as well as experience in assessing resources and impacts for marine renewable energy developments.

 1993 Ph.D. in Oceanography (Applied Ocean Science), Scripps Institution of Oceanography, La Jolla Ca. USA, 199